Anthonious333/TelaMod_1.20.4_Fabric/README.md

-First version 1.0.0 of the TelaMod by Anthonious333 for Minecraft ver 1.20.4
+Version 1.0.2 of the TelaMod by Anthonious333 for Minecraft ver 1.20.4

 Added: TelaRail, DestaRail, and Tela Wrench